GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==
+= Unreleased =
+* Dependency: Dropped support for PHP 7.1 since it has been EOL for some time.
+* Enhancement: Updated PHPSpreadsheet to 1.15

 = 1.8.5 =
 * Enhancement: You can now sort by subfields like "last name" in a name field.
 * Enhancement: Hover state for sorting items.